tomwolanski/tomwolanski.github.io/content/posts/async-stack-overflow/index.md

 ## Synchronous methods - fast and ugly

 First, lets consider the basic example we are all familiar with.
-A recursive synchronous function with no base case.
+A recursive, synchronous function with no base case.

 ```csharp
 internal static class Program